pokt-network/wpokt-validator/DEPLOYMENT_GUIDE.md

 Refer to the sample `config.yml` or `sample.env` files for reference on how to structure the environment variables.

+3. In the "Advanced Options" under "Management", ensure that logging and monitoring are enabled for the VM template.
+This will help you monitor the performance and status of the deployed validators effectively.

+4. Under "Identity and API access", ensure that the Cloud Platform scope is enabled for the VM template.
+This will provide the necessary access to Secret Manager, which comes under the Cloud Platform.

 ### Step 7: Create and Start N VM Instances

 1. With the VM template prepared, you can now create and start N instances of the validators, where N is the number of validators you determined in Step 3.